First State Bank shut down, sold to MVB Bank

-BARBOURSVILLE — The First State Bank, based in Barboursville, was closed Friday by the West Virginia Division of Financial Institutions, which appointed the Federal Deposit Insurance Corp.
+BARBOURSVILLE — The First State Bank, based in Barboursville and with a branch in Teays Valley, was closed Friday by the West Virginia Division of Financial Institutions, which appointed the Federal Deposit Insurance Corp.
 (FDIC) as receiver, according to an FDIC news release.

 To protect depositors, the FDIC entered into a purchase and assumption agreement with MVB Bank Inc. of Fairmont, West Virginia, to assume all of the deposits of The First State Bank, the release said.